Close

 • Veterans with a permanent and total service-connected disability can get help purchasing or building an adapted home with an Adapted Housing Grant.
 The grant can also go toward modifying an existing home.

-The VA also has good information, tools and assistance to help smooth your way to a new home.
 Make sure you read over the eligibility requirements to determine what benefits you can receive.

-If you’re over 60 and had 20 or more years of active service, you might want to check into Armed Forces Retirement Homes.
+If you’re over 60 and have 20 or more years of active service, you might want to check into Armed Forces Retirement Homes.
 AFRH currently has two communities — in Gulfport, Miss., and Washington, D.C.
 Contact them to see if you can apply.

 • National Resource Directory: When you decide on a location for your new home, you can always check the VA’s National Resource Directory for more location-specific housing assistance.